 (iii) Re-registration

-(a) For sites that registered under the previous version of the General Permit for the Discharge of Stormwater and Dewatering Wastewaters from Construction Activities prior to September 1, 2012 and for which no Notice of Termination has been submitted pursuant to the “Termination Requirements” section (Section 6), the re-registration fee shall be $625 payable with submission of the re-registration form within one hundred twenty (120) days from the effective date of this general permit.
-If a Notice of Termination is submitted prior to that time, no registration or fee are required.
+(a) For sites that registered under the previous version of the General Permit for the Discharge of Stormwater and Dewatering Wastewaters from Construction Activities prior to August 1, 2018 and for which no Notice of Termination has been submitted pursuant to the “Termination Requirements” section (Section 6), the re-registration fee shall be $625 payable with submission of the re-registration form within one hundred twenty (120) days from the effective date of this general permit.
+If a Notice of Termination is submitted prior to January 1, 2020, no re-registration or associated fee are required.

-(b) For sites that registered under the previous version of the General Permit for the Discharge of Stormwater and Dewatering Wastewaters from Construction Activities on or after September 1, 2012 and for which no Notice of Termination has been submitted pursuant to the “Termination Requirements” section (Section 6), the re-registration fee is waived.
+(b) For sites that registered under the previous version of the General Permit for the Discharge of Stormwater and Dewatering Wastewaters from Construction Activities on or after August 1, 2018 and for which no Notice of Termination has been submitted pursuant to the “Termination Requirements” section (Section 6), the permittee shall re-register and there is no re-registration fee.